mmozuras/vimfiles/README.md

 Mac OS X and most Linux distros come with Ruby already.
 If you're on Windows look for Luis Lavena's latest [Ruby Installer](http://rubyforge.org/projects/rubyinstaller/).

-## Command-T

-You may have problems because Command-T requires a native extension, so you will have to do this:

-    cd ~/.vim/bundle/Command-T/ruby/command-t
-    ruby extconf.rb
-    make

 ## Learn Vim